yb-guo/RadarMask/README.md

 # RadarMask
 Here is the official code repository for RadarMask.
 The code will be open-sourced upon acceptance.
-Currently, the open-source dataset section is available.
+Currently, the dataset section is available.

 # Overview
 RadarMask is an end-to-end method for panoptic segmentation and tracking in the radar domain, requiring no post-processing.